grafana/phlare/docs/sources/configure-client/language-sdks/ruby.md

 end
 ```

-## Sending data to Grafana Cloud or Phlare with Pyroscope Ruby integration
+## Sending data to Grafana Cloud or Phlare with Pyroscope Ruby SDK

 Starting with [weekly-f8](https://hub.docker.com/r/grafana/phlare/tags) you can ingest pyroscope profiles directly to phlare.